johnd/dsa_checker/README.md

 slot, it just alerts you so you can make a choice based on your availability, your driving instructor's availability, or whatever.

-To set up the scraper, copy `config.env.example` to `config.env` and edit it to contain your details.
+To set up the scraper, run `bundle install` and then copy `config.env.example` to `config.env` and edit it to contain your details.
 If you've not already signed up for Twilio you'll need to sign up: go to http://twilio.com and get a phone number and API auth details.
 You should also register your mobile phone so you can receive text messages with a trial account (or get a paid account, if you like).

+`dsa_checker` has only been tested against Ruby 2.0.

 To run the scraper do: